 However, the signature roof lantern design of orangeries is a “keeper”, and in our humble opinion much better than opting for any type of pitched roof.

-Although you may find additional costs are involved due to the materials and engineering needed to finish the product to your preferences, it is worth your time and money.
+Although you may find additional costs are involved due to the materials and engineering needed to finish the product to your preferences, it is worth your time and money. (check out this page: Orangery Designs & Features)

 Pre-plan your installation.
 Simple things like how are the builders going to access your property, delivery & storage of building materials or keeping your neighbor(s) informed have to be considered.